Polkadot-JS UI: How to Receive DOT to My Account Print

-- If you are receiving funds from someone else, share the address with them.
+- If you receive funds from someone else, share the address with them.

-- If you are withdrawing funds from an exchange, paste the address in the appropriate field on the exchange's withdrawal page.
+- If you withdraw funds from an exchange, paste the address in the appropriate field on the exchange's withdrawal page.

 - If you are sending funds from another account of yours on Polkadot-JS UI, check this article on how to do it.